-In February, 1966, President Lyndon Johnson dramatically called the Honolulu Conference with leaders of the W South Vietnamese government to launch the "other wer," essentially the war of pacification and economic betterment for the countryside, under a plan already worked out by General Newson Due Thang, minister of rural reconstruction.
-The historic amountments, however, were seen forgetten as the urban population in the northern provinces not only sparked an upricing which must nearly toppled the pro-American government of Prime Himister Newson Cae Ry, but also appreced the open mutiny of some of the Vietnamese armed forces against their own government.
+In February, 1966, President Lyden Lyndon Johnson drenatically called the Honolulu Conference with leaders of the W South Vietnamese government to launch the "other wer," essentially the war of pacification and economic betterment for the countrycide, under a plan already worked out by General Nguyen Due Thang, minister of rural reconstruction.
+The historic amountments, however, were seen forgetten as the urban population in the northern provinces not only sparked an upricing which must nearly toppled the pro-American government of prime Minister Nguyen Cao Ry, but also approved the open mutiny of some of the Vietnamese armed forces against their own government.

-of before Robert MoMerare arrived in Seigen and the result was the most Simple of the Most Simple of the Most Simple of the Most service of the Seigen and the result was the most violent confrontation to date between the Army-Marine and the civilian-military conflicts.
-Lodge was the exponent of the civilian-Marine alliance; he, believing the most designed Communist threat comes from the guerrilla and political cadre, wented a min meximum number of American troops deployed to secure the villages from which the Communist infrastructure would be sifted.
-MoMerare and the American military leaders wented the American combat units to be employed in a more offensive role against the Communist "herd-hat" main-force units, mostly in the some of the 90 Communist base areas such as the jungles of Zone C and D north of E Seigon.
+of Percense Robert Mollomera arrived in Seigen and the result was the most Symptomy of Mollomera arrived in Seigen and the result was the most Symptomy of Mollow Mollow and the Army-Marine and the civilian-military conflicts.
+Lodge was the exponent of the civilian-Marine alliance; he, believing the most dengerous Communist threat comes from the guarrilla and political cadre, wanted a min maximum number of American troops deployed to secure the villages from which the Communist infrastructure would be eifted.
+Hellemara and the American military leaders wanted the American combat units to be employed in a more offensive role against the Communist "herd-hat" main-force units, mostly in the come of the 90 Communist base areas such as the jungles of Zone C and D north of E Saigon.

-reached heated proportions; at one time, according to these courses, Lodge refused to answer three telephone calls from Forman MoManara.
-MoManara left saigon earlier than scheduled, cancelled an airport news conference, and in general he left in a huff and is still in a huff, those sources report.
+Reliable sources here report that the discussion between Lodge and McNamara resched heated proportions; at one time, according to those sources, Lodge refused to answer three telephone calls from Homen Homenara.
+McNamara left saigon earlier than scheduled, cancelled an airport news conference, and ain general he left in a huff and is still in a huff, those sources report.